DIY drip irrigation system installation

 Possible causes and solutions:

-• • Clogged filter → Flush or replace filter element
+- Clogged filter → Flush or replace the filter element

-• • Low water pressure → Raise barrel or install pump
+- Low water pressure → Raise the tank or install a pump

-• • Kinked pipe → Straighten main line, remove kinks
+- Kinked pipe → Straighten the main line and remove any kinks

-• • Closed faucet or valve → Check all faucets on line
+- Closed valve or tap → Check all valves along the line

 Problem: Uneven watering (beginning wet, end dry)